 Duration: one year full time; part-time or split-study over two years.
 Modes of study explained.

-Watch Course Director, Lynda Clarke, and students talk about the course.
+Watch Programme Director, Lynda Clarke, and students talk about the programme.

 - demonstrate advanced knowledge and understanding of scientific, evidence-based approaches to the study of population issues

 - critically assess and apply these approaches to inform development, health and population programmes

 - formulate research questions and use demographic and health data, and appropriate methods of analysis, to address them

 - identify causes and consequences of population change and relate these to underlying population dynamics

 - demonstrate advanced knowledge and understanding of demographic behaviour in social, economic and policy contexts

 - critically assess and apply findings of population studies to health and social policy

 - demonstrate advanced knowledge and understanding of major population trends, including historical trends, in developed and developing countries